-The overwhelming majority of kids present with an abdominal mass which is often large enough to be felt.
-The child may or may not be associated with abdominal pain from pressure, bleeding, or bowel rupture secondary to the growing mass.
-Other possible symptoms include fever (23%) and hematuria, or blood in the urine (21%).
-Less likely are things like high blood pressure, hernias, or heart failure.
+Most kids present with an abdominal mass which is often large enough to be felt.
+The child may or may not have abdominal pain from pressure, bleeding, or bowel rupture secondary to the growing mass.
+Other possible symptoms include fever, nausea, lack of appetite, difficulty passing stool, blood in the urine (hematuria), and difficulty breathing.
 If WT is diagnosed at an advanced stage, it can present with disease that has spread (metastasized) to the lungs, which in some cases could cause respiratory symptoms.
 Additionally, any child with WT should be evaluated for abnormalities of the genitalia or urinary tract.
-They should also be carefully examined for any of the traits related to the genetic syndromes mention above, as WT may be part of a broader syndrome.
+They should also be carefully examined for any of the traits related to the genetic syndromes mentioned above, as WT may be part of a broader syndrome.
 Routine screening in people with genetic defects known to be associated with WT may be of benefit, however this is controversial.

 How is Wilms' Tumor evaluated?

 Once a WT is suspected, the medical workup starts with a thorough history, including family history and a physical examination.
-Radiologic testing typically includes the following studies:
+Imaging tests will be ordered.

 How are Wilms' Tumors staged?

-Stage II WT is when tumor extends beyond the kidney but is completely removed by surgery.
+Stage II: Tumor extends beyond the kidney but is completely removed by surgery.
 The extension beyond the kidney can be due to blood vessel involvement, local tumor "spillage" during surgical removal, or other nearby tumor extension.
 If there was a biopsy of the tumor, it is considered stage II.
 There is no remaining cancer visible at or beyond the area where the surgeon operated.

-Stage III WT is when all of the visible tumor can not be completely removed with surgery, and there is tumor left behind.
-The cancer may have spread to lymph nodes in the abdomen.
+Stage III: The visible tumor can not be completely removed with surgery, and there is tumor left behind.
+The cancer may have spread to lymph nodes in the abdomen or pelvis.

-Stage IV WT is defined as disease that has spread outside of the abdomen via the blood, also called hematogenous metastases.
+Stage IV: Disease has spread outside of the abdomen via the blood, also called hematogenous metastases.
 The areas in the body where WT can spread include the lung, liver, bone, brain, or to a combination of these sites.

-Stage V WT is the presence of tumor in both kidneys at initial diagnosis.
+Stage V: Tumor in both kidneys at initial diagnosis.